ZiIlaGit104/spotty-sub/README.md

 ### 1. Subscribe to a Spotify Playlist
 Provide one or more Spotify playlist URLs as input.
 The script treats them like subscriptions and keeps your local library in sync.
+`Note: limited to 100 tracks due to Spotify's embed page cap.`

 ---